-The Educator's Toolkit For Behaviour
+The Educator's Toolkit For Behaviour series of workshops

 Exploring the tools that educators use to understand children’s behaviour

 The Phoenix Cups, have revolutionised how staff not only work with children’s behavioural learning, but how teams view each other’s behaviour.
 The approach provides a framework of how to understand and respond positively to different needs profiles to support a strong sense of wellbeing.
 The Phoenix Cups adds a new perspective to understanding each other and learning to work and live in harmony together.

 Participants will explore the reasons and functions that drive children’s behaviour as developing human beings using an analogy about filling cups (The Phoenix Cups Approach) based on many theoretical frameworks and research including Maslow and Glasser.